CRITICAL MINERALS

 Economic benefits

-The proposed mining and logistics operations are expected to create up to 70 well-paid jobs in engineering, geotechnical, and maintenance roles, in addition to contractors and associated services.
+The combined mining and logistics operations are expected to create up to 70 well-paid jobs in engineering, geotechnical, and maintenance roles, in addition to contractors and associated services.

 An independent economic analysis by Sense Partners estimates that the project will generate $71 million in export revenue annually and contribute $37.9 million to the West Coast economy.